 Don't carry a credit card?
 Under 25 years old?
 Renting a car just got a whole lot easier.
-Two budget-minded rental car companies, Thrifty and Dollar, now accept debit cards with virtually the same ease as credit cards.
-And here's the kicker: The minimum age to rent a car with a debit card is just 20 years old with Dollar and Thrifty and just 18 years old with Hertz.
+Three rental car companies—Hertz, Thrifty and Dollar—now accept debit cards with virtually the same ease as credit cards.
+And here's the kicker: The minimum age to rent a car with a debit card is 20 years old with Dollar and Thrifty and just 18 years old with Hertz.

 Historically, it has always been much harder to rent a car with a debit card.
 Rental car companies consider debit cards to be riskier, and often unfairly view them as a warning sign of bad credit.
 Companies also worry that a debit card may be linked to a bank account without enough funds to satisfy unexpected charge if the car is damaged or returned late.

 So, to encourage using credit cards, most rental car companies force debit-card holders to jump through a series of onerous hoops.
 They put large holds on renter's bank accounts until the vehicle is returned, run a credit check and force the renter to fork over several additional forms of identification before getting the keys.

 But that might be changing.
 Hertz and its sister companies, Thrifty and Dollar, have decided to stop treating debit card holders like second-class citizens.
 Now, as long as you reserve a car at least 24 hours in advance, you can rent from Hertz, Dollar or Thrifty with a debit card and just a driver's license as identification.
 There's no longer a credit check or extra documentation required.
 (This new policy is in effect at corporate-owned branches, but not at all franchises.
 Always call ahead to your desired location to check.)